David Helpling: Musical career

 Helpling is a self-taught musician, whose debut release, Between Green and Blue, was a finalist for the 1997 INDIE Album-Of-The-Year award.
 In 1999, Helpling released his second album, Sleeping on the Edge of the World.
 Among other musical influences such as U2 and Björk, one of Helpling's main inspirations is film music.
-Elliot Goldenthal, Edward Shearmur and David Julyan are among his favorites.
-As a full-time composer, Helpling has written music for several films, one of which, Trade Offs, immersed him in the music of India.
+Thomas Newman, Mark Isham and Elliot Goldenthal are among his favorites.
+As a composer for visual media, Helpling has written music for several films, one of which, Trade Offs, immersed him in the music of India.
 The score features several guest artists, including vocalist Nidhi Bhatmuley, who also performs on his 2022 album, IN.
-Other film assignments include Cold Storage (2009), directed by Tony Elwood, for which Helpling scored a fully orchestral soundtrack using only computers.
+Other film assignments include Cold Storage (2009), directed by Tony Elwood, for which Helpling scored a fully orchestral soundtrack using mainly virtual instruments.

+In 2024, David Helpling formed Dark Sky Alliance with drummer Jerry Marotta (Peter Gabriel) and synthesists Rupert Greenall (The Fixx) and Eric Taylor.
+Their debut album release Interdwell, released in April 2024, was met with significant success.
+The following year, in April 2025, Helpling released The Precious Dark with Eric Taylor, which held the No. 1 position on college radio for eight consecutive weeks.